SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/1_prereq_e_account.md

 * SAP Build Work Zone service
 * SAP Continuous Integration and Delivery service (optional if you want to try CI/CD)
 * Cloud Foundry Runtime (if you want to deploy your html5 app to SAP BTP Cloud Foundry)
+* An existing SAP Cloud Identity Services - Identity Authentication

 If you are using a cloud-credit-based SAP BTP account, the entitlements are already in place.
-But be are aware, that you will consume cloud credits if you do not use free-tier service plans.
+However, we are aware that you will consume cloud credits if you do not use free-tier service plans.

 If you are using a subscription based SAP BTP account, you will have to configure the entitlements for your Subaccount.

-SAP Business Application Studio, SAP BTP, Cloud Foundry Runtime, SAP Build Work Zone service and SAP Continuous Integration and Delivery service will be set-up manually.
-To use it follow the set-up guide for Enterprise Accounts in this mission.
+SAP Business Application Studio, SAP BTP, Cloud Foundry Runtime, SAP Build Work Zone service, and SAP Continuous Integration and Delivery service will be set up manually.
+To use them, follow the set-up guide for Enterprise Accounts in this mission.

-You will need SAP BTP global account administrator privilege in your enterprise account.
+You will need SAP BTP global account administrator privileges in your enterprise account.

 ### SAP BTP Trial Account